 Only God can save us: Karnataka Health Minister amid COVID-19 surge

-Bengaluru, July 16: Karnataka Health minister B Sriramulu, on Wednesday who also struck said on a note of despair over the surge of cases, "only God can save us".
+Bengaluru, July 16: Karnataka Health minister B Sriramulu, on Wednesday said on a note of despair over the surge of cases, "only God can save us".

 Sriramulu, who heads the state's Covid-19 task force, appeared to be responding to criticism about the state's handling of the pandemic, saying stopping the spread was "not in anybody's hands".